comsec-group/bprc/README.md

 We store server metadata in the file [exp_metadata.py](./experiments/exp_metadata.py).
 There is a dummy entry for the manual executions but if you use the ansible scripts on your own hosts you will need to add your servers to the `SERVER_MAP` in this file.

+The key in the map is the hostname of your server (you can run `hostname` to get it).
+Each value in the map has at least the `code_name` and `cores` attributes.
+`code_name` is the code name string for the given **processor**.
+`cores` lists all cores present on the given processor.
+Each entry is a dict with at least the `march` attribute which specifies the name of the microarchitecture for the given core.
+The order of the cores in the list should match the id Linux assigns each core (e.g., when using `taskset -c <core-id>`).

 # Overview